cole-h06/Verity/README.md

 <p align="center">
   <em>Sources (red) assert claims (blue).
 Each edge represents one assertion.</em>
 </p>
-The idea is to see whether credibility can emerge naturally through repeated movement across the network.
+The idea is to see whether credibility can emerge naturally through repeated movement across the graph

-You can think of it as a verifier traveling through the network at random: starting on one source then moving to the set of claims it asserts, then from those claims to it's other supporting sources, over and over again.
+You can think of it as a verifier traveling at random: starting on one source then moving to the set of claims it asserts, then from those claims to it's other supporting sources, over and over again.
 Sources that consistently connect to credible claims will get revisited more often.
 Claims supported by credible sources also get revisited more often.

 # Stack